jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ### Nested Commands

-A nested command may be a command inside another command with no lines going to or from it.
+A nested command is like a command defined within a command.

 They may look like this: